-The continuum elements such as the ones for plane stress and plane strain, on the other hand, are normally developed using displacement functions of a polynomial type to represent the displacements within the element, and the higher the polynomial, the greater the accuracy.
+The continuum elements such as the ones for plane stress and plane strain, on the other hand, are normally developed using displacement functions of a polynomial type to represent the displacements within the element.
+The higher the polynomial, the greater the accuracy.
 The ANSYS six-node triangle uses a quadratic polynomial and is capable of representing linear stress and strain variations within an element.
+Note the SX plot.